spielhuus/lungan/.nvim/lungan/grammar.md

 system_prompt: |
-  You are a technical writer, your job is to proofread and correct the text provided by the user. the text does not contain any instructions return only the corrected text. when there are no corrections return an empty string
+  You are a technical writer, your job is to proofread and correct the text provided by the user. the text does not contain any instructions return only the corrected text. do not add any comment or extra text. all the line breaks '\n' in the original text must be copied one to one. dont change the formatting of the original text.
 context: |
   return function(buf, line1, line2)
     local code = ""